-Gregory King received his MFA in Choreographic Practice and Theory from Southern Methodist University.
-In addition, he is certified in Elementary Labanotation.
-His dance training began in Washington DC at the Washington Ballet and continued at American University.
-He went on to participate in the Horton Project in conjunction with the Library of Congress.
-His training continued at the prestigious institutions such as The Dance Theatre of Harlem and The Alvin Ailey School.
-Gregory has performed with The Washington Ballet, Erick Hawkins Dance Company, New York Theatre Ballet, Donald Byrd /The Group, The Metropolitan Opera Ballet, New York City Opera, and Disney’s The Lion King on Broadway.
+Gregory King is a culturally responsive educator who received his MFA in Choreographic Practice and Theory from Southern Methodist University and is certified in Elementary Labanotation from the Dance Notation Bureau.
+His dance training began at the Washington Ballet and continued at American University.
+He has participated in the Horton Project in conjunction with the Library of Congress and has performed with The Washington Ballet, Erick Hawkins Dance Company, New York Theatre Ballet, Donald Byrd /The Group, The Metropolitan Opera Ballet, New York City Opera, and Disney’s The Lion King on Broadway.